network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 utilizing all the capacity, but also that the buffers in the bottleneck are completely filled.
 This depends highly on the congestion control that is being deployed on the sender side.
-Congestion control algorithms like BBR may reach high throughput without causing bufferbloat.
+Congestion control algorithms like BBR may reach high throughput without causing bufferbloat because the bandwidth-detection portion of BBR is effectively seeking the bottleneck capacity.
-(because the bandwidth-detection
-portion of BBR is effectively seeking the bottleneck capacity)

 It is advised instead to use loss-based congestion controls like Cubic in both client and server to reliably ensure that the buffers are filled.

 An indication of saturation is when the observed goodput is no more increasing even as connections are being added to the pool of load-generating connections.